sparklemotion/nokogiri/CONTRIBUTING.md

 Do not act entitled to service.
 Do not be rude.
 Do not use judgmental or foul language.

-The maintainers reserve the right to delete comments that are rude, or that contain foul language.
-The maintainers reserve the right to delete comments that they deem harassing or offensive.
+The maintainers reserve the right to delete issues or comments that are rude, or that contain foul language, and will permanently block users who violate the code.